mehar04/Movie-Ticket-Booking-System/README.md

 # Ticketify Event Ticket Booking Application

-Ticketify is a frontend-based Movie Ticket Booking application built using HTML, CSS, and JavaScript.
+Ticketify is a frontend application integrated with Firebase services for authentication and real-time database management.
 It allows users to select seats dynamically and view real-time booking cost updates using JavaScript-based state management.

 ## 📝 Introduction